bkargaw/forget_not/docs/README.md

 ### login and signup

-  The user will be abel to signup/login through a modal dialog created using VEX
+  The user will be abel to signup/login through a modal dialog
 ![alt tag](https://github.com/bkargaw/forget_not/blob/master/docs/wireframes/sign_in:up_page.jpg)

 ### Task Rendering and Editing Tasks